zammad/zammad-admin-documentation/channels/form.rst

 Please note the following limitations:

-   * The fields provided by the form are limitted.
-You cannot add additional fields than the following:
+   * The fields provided by the form are limited to the following:

      * Name
      * Email